 Many of these places are popular with residents, which is always a good sign.

-If you need a caffeine break or something sweet, Wailuku won’t disappoint.
+If you need a caffeine break or something sweet, you won’t be disappointed.
 Cozy coffee shops and dessert spots are scattered throughout town, making it easy to refuel between adventures.

 Snorkeling Near Wailuku: Maʻalaea Harbor Access

-One of the biggest advantages of staying or visiting Wailuku is its proximity to Maʻalaea Harbor—home to some of Maui’s best snorkeling tours.
+One of the biggest advantages of staying in Central Maui is its proximity to Maʻalaea Harbor—home to some of Maui’s best snorkeling tours.

 Easy Access To Maʻalaea Harbor

-Maʻalaea Harbor is only about 15 minutes from Wailuku, making it incredibly convenient for morning or afternoon snorkel trips.
+Maʻalaea Harbor is only about 15 minutes away, making it incredibly convenient for morning or afternoon snorkel trips.
 No long drives, no early-morning stress—just hop in the car and go.
+Have extra time on your hands for a bite to eat?
+See our Maʻalaea Harbor Restaurants guide.

 From this harbor, guests can reach world-famous snorkel destinations like Molokini Crater and Turtle Town with ease.